adopt-liveview/adopt-liveview/priv/pages/2024/04-05-basics-of-heex-en_US.md

 LiveviewPlayground.start()
 ```

-In this file we have 4 HEEx tags to interpolate code.
+In this file we have 4 HEEx tags that interpolate code.
 HEEx supports rendering any type of code that implements the [`Phoenix.HTML.Safe`](https://hexdocs.pm/phoenix_html/Phoenix.HTML.Safe.html) protocol.

 - The first case renders the string `"Lubien"`.
 - The second case renders the integer 2.
 - The third case just uses the string concatenation operator [`<>`](https://hexdocs.pm/elixir/1.12/Kernel.html#%3C%3E/2) whose result is "Chris McCord".

 But what about the fourth case?
 Nothing appears on your screen.
-The reason is simple: we use the `<% %>` tag, note that there is no `=` after the first `%`.
+The reason is simple: we use the `<% %>` tag, do note that there is no `=` after the first `%`.
 In HEEx this means "execute this code but do not render the result".
 As it uses the [`IO.puts/2`](https://hexdocs.pm/elixir/1.12/IO.html#puts/2) function, you can see the result in your terminal.

 %{
 title: "Then I can add logic to my HEEx!",
 type: :warning,
 description: ~H"""
-The direct answer is yes, you can, however this means that every time your HEEx is recalculated when an assignment changes, your logic will be executed once again. <.link navigate="https://hexdocs.pm/phoenix_live_view/assigns-eex.html#pitfalls" target="\_blank">The Phoenix team's recommendation</.link> is that you do any logic in assigns to avoid possible performance problems.
+The direct answer is yes, you can, however this means that your logic will be executed every time your HEEx is recalculated when an assignment changes. <.link navigate="https://hexdocs.pm/phoenix_live_view/assigns-eex.html#pitfalls" target="\_blank">The Phoenix team's recommendation</.link> is that you do any logic in assigns to avoid possible performance problems.
 In the future we will learn other ways to have logic in your HEEx efficiently.
 """
 } %% .callout